 Why swim with Whale Sharks at Ningaloo?

-1. We are World Record Holders
+- We are World Record Holders

-Ningaloo Reef currently holds the world's highest rate of whale shark numbers and accessibility of interaction making Ningaloo one of the best places in the world to swim with whale sharks.
+Ningaloo Reef currently holds the world's highest rate of whale shark swim numbers and accessibility of interaction, making Ningaloo one of the best places in the world to swim with whale sharks.
 Ningaloo has one of the highest interaction rates, boasting 96% last season.
 Ningaloo is one of the only places in the world where these huge but completely harmless fish reliably congregate each year.

 Not only are sightings reliable, whale shark tours at Ningaloo are responsibly run by a small group of licensed professionals to ensure a sustainable and eco-friendly whale shark experience.
 Procedures and guidelines are managed by the Department of Biodiversity, Conservation & Attractions to ensure that tours have minimal impact on the whale sharks, including managing how close vessels and swimmers can get to whale sharks, how many swimmers can be in the water at any one time, and ensuring that swimmers don't interfere with the whale shark's natural behaviour.
-Additionally, a percentage of each whale shark tour ticket sold goes towards important whale shark research and conservation completed by Dr Brad Norman of ECOCEAN, who has identified more than 7,500 individual whale sharks in the global monitoring database including over 1,300 from Australia alone.
-This research helps the world to understand more about the fish species.
+Additionally, a percentage of each whale shark tour ticket sold goes towards important whale shark research and conservation completed by Dr Brad Norman of ECOCEAN.
+Dr Norman has identified more than 7,500 individual whale sharks in the global monitoring database, including over 1,300 from Australia alone.
+This important research helps the world to understand more about the fish species.

-5. Learn from the Best
+- Learn from the best

 Which tour do I book?